Nazanin1369/Unscented-Kalman-Filter/readme.txt

 - For every mode, the overall RMSE (2d position only) may not be more than 10% increased to what the original solution is able to reach (this number depends on the individual measurement sequence)
 - The RMSE of laser AND radar must be lower than radar only or laser only
 - The NIS of radar measurements must be between 0.35 and 7.81 in at least 80% of all radar update steps.

-PROJECT GRADING
-- I recommend a hall of fame for the lowest overall RMSE using laser AND radar.
-- I recommend to ask students to improve the initialization procedure and evaluate the RMSE during the first 20 steps.